Videos and podcasts

 What is an investment scam?
 Could you give us a couple of examples because there are many different types of scams out there.

 Sarah Court: Well as you say, Siobhan, scams come in many shapes and sizes, as do investment scams, which is ASIC’s focus.
-And because they come in so many varieties, is part of the reason they can be so difficult to detect.
+And because they come in so many varieties, it's part of the reason they can be so difficult to detect.

 But at their heart, in an investment scam, the scammer tries to trick you to invest funds in what you’re led to believe to be a real financial product, but that product doesn’t actually exist.
 So essentially, the scammers are purporting to be someone that they're not and what they’re offering to you is fake.